-Every case is different, and it is not possible to attribute a value to directors in all cases.
+Each case is different, and it is not possible to attribute a value to directors in all cases.
 Also, all the value may already in fact belong to the directors.
 We also need to check whether there are any restrictive covenants in existence which may be contained in the articles of association for the company, in the shareholders’ agreement or employment contract.
 Any or all of which may have an impact on the value that can be attributed to the directors.

 ETC Tax can check whether a business type can attribute value to directors almost immediately but checking any documentation will involve some time on research.
 We would then obtain a quote from one of our expert valuers based on the last three year’s accounts for the company (full not abbreviated) which you would need to provide.
 We would then provide you with a fee estimate and you could then decide to proceed.

 Once the valuation had been provided we would get a legal consultant to prepare a Commitment Licence (on instructions from the Company) under which the director would commit to remain as a consultant for a period after sale of the business and also to enter into restrictive covenants after completion.

 The director would also licence their know how to the Company.
 The Company then has some protection going forward.
 In return for this protection the Company is obliged to pay a licence fee for their commitment which would be based on the value attributed to the directors by the valuer and would normally be 4 or 5% return.
 Any licence fee received would be treated as other taxable income and not subject to NIC.